PhotonicsTUL/PLaSK/doc/geometry.rst

 .. _sec-geometry-python:

-Creating geometry from Python
+Creating Geometry from Python
 =============================

 See section :mod:`plask.geometry`.

-Reference of geometry objects
+Reference of Geometry Objects
 =============================

 See sections :ref:`sec-xpl-geometry` and :mod:`plask.geometry`.